credman0/mongo-java-driver/README.md

 ## Release Notes

-This is an Android porting of 3.0.4 Java MongoDB Driver
+This is an Android porting of 3.1.0-SNAPSHOT Java MongoDB Driver

+I've forked from ufficial mongodb/mongo-java-driver and integrated classes from https://github.com/koterpillar/android-sasl to fix javax.security.sasl on Android